 Thank you for contacting me about the welfare of farm animals.

 The new statutory Code of Practice for the Welfare of Laying Hens and Pullets came into force in August 2018.
-The Code provides improved and up-to-date guidance on welfare legislation and reflects the latest scientific and veterinary advice.
-I am also aware that all major supermarkets have said they will stop selling eggs from hens kept in enriched cages by 2025.
+The Code provides improved guidance on welfare legislation and reflects the latest scientific and veterinary advice.
+The Government is currently examining the future use of cages for all laying hens and all major supermarkets have said they will stop selling eggs from hens kept in enriched cages by 2025.

 Thank you again for taking the time to contact me.